tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 model_2 = nn_2.fit(X_train_scaled, y_train, epochs=50)
 ```

 * As it can be seen in the model's evaluation, the accuracy improves a little bit.
-Having more epochs not always make accuracy better.
+Having more epochs does not always make accuracy better.

 Answer any questions before moving on.